writethedocs/www/docs/conf/australia/2018/press-kit.rst

 We're working on getting our new logos and images up here, in the meantime you can use any of the Creative Commons licensed images from our `Flickr gallery <https://www.flickr.com/photos/writethedocs/>`_ or take a look at the `logo and other assets stylesheet <https://github.com/writethedocs/resources/blob/master/conf/2018/STYLE-SHEET-2018.pdf>`_.

-In particular, we encourage you to use these three photos in your tweets and blog posts, which we think are expecially representative of Write the Docs Portland.
+In particular, we encourage you to use these three photos in your tweets and blog posts, which we think are especially representative of Write the Docs Portland.

 .. raw:: html